Staff & Board of Directors

 Grant Johnson

-Minnesota native, Grant Johnson, joined St. Martin’s Chamber Choir in 2022 as Executive Director.
-He was previously a member of the Pittsburgh Symphony Orchestra for three years as Assistant Librarian.
-Prior to that, Grant spent two years with the Phoenix Symphony.
-He has also held positions with the Minnesota Bach Ensemble, Aspen Music Festival, and has worked in the libraries of the Atlanta Symphony, Cleveland Orchestra, Minnesota Orchestra, National Symphony Orchestra, Philadelphia Orchestra, and St. Paul Chamber Orchestra.
+An active musician, Grant is a professional violinist and orchestra librarian.
+He was previously a member of the Pittsburgh Symphony Orchestra for three years.
+Prior to that, Grant spent two years with the Phoenix Symphony as Assistant Librarian, frequently playing in the orchestra as well.
+He has also held library positions with the Minnesota Bach Ensemble, Aspen Music Festival, Strings Music Festival, and was Interim Executive Director with the Reading Symphony Orchestra in Pennsylvania.
+Grant has worked closely with many of the world’s leading conductors and artists, including John Williams, Anne-Sophie Mutter, Yannick Nezet-Seguin, Manfred Honeck, and many more.
+He has worked in various capacities with many of the top orchestras in the country including the Atlanta Symphony, Cleveland Orchestra, Minnesota Orchestra, National Symphony Orchestra, New Jersey Symphony, Philadelphia Orchestra, and St. Paul Chamber Orchestra.

 An avid supporter of the arts, Grant was Vice President of the Young Musicians of Minnesota, an organization dedicated to promoting and supporting classical music for young musicians.
 With them, he has been published and featured as a guest on Minnesota Public Radio.